Aleks2203/SpeedyDrone/README.md

 # FPV SpeedyDrone Project

+## Overview
-This project is an fpv style drone, taking inspiration from the Guiness World Record holder design, and reiterating it for a tighter budget and using recycled parts.
+This project is an fpv style drone, taking inspiration from the Guiness World Record holder design.
+The goal is to design and make a modular, budget friendly, and fast fpv drone reiterating it for a tighter budget and using recycled parts.

 ## BOM (Shipping Not Apllicable):